 Performance of Prediction Models

 Results of prediction of 30-day readmission as assessed by AUC are reported in Table 2 for each model and each cohort.
 The gradient boosting model utilizing XGBoost performed slightly better than the hierarchical logistic regression model and similar to the basic feed-forward ANN model.
 In general, the medical code embedding deep set architecture model generated the best results on all cohorts relative to the other three models.
-Compared with hierarchical logistic regression, the medical code embedding deep set architecture model improved the AUC from 0.68 (95% CI 0.678, 0.683) to 0.72 (95% CI 0.718, 0.722) for the AMI cohort, from 0.60 (95% CI 0.592, 0.597) to 0.64 (95% CI 0.635, 0.639) for the HF cohort, from 0.63 (95% CI 0.624, 0.632) to 0.68 (95% CI 0.678, 0.683) for the PNA cohort.
-In a sensitivity analysis, we repeated the same analysis on elderly patients (65 years old and above) and these are provided in eTable 2.
+Compared with hierarchical logistic regression (as a reasonable baseline), the medical code embedding deep set architecture model improved the AUC from 0.68 (95% CI 0.678, 0.683) to 0.72 (95% CI 0.718, 0.722) for the AMI cohort, from 0.60 (95% CI 0.592, 0.597) to 0.64 (95% CI 0.635, 0.639) for the HF cohort, from 0.63 (95% CI 0.624, 0.632) to 0.68 (95% CI 0.678, 0.683) for the PNA cohort.
+One possible explanation for this performance increase is that the embeddings capture the co-occurrence relationship between diagnosis codes, which is not enjoyed by the other three models, and the ANN is able to learn non-linear mapping patterns between the embeddings and the outcome.
+In a sensitivity analysis, we repeated the same analysis on elderly patients (65 years old and above) and these are provided in Table 2.
 Not unexpectedly, the overall AUCs decreased in the sensitivity analysis due to restriction of the cohort by age (which is a powerful predictor of readmission for patients); however, the margins for differences in AUCs across the four different statistical models increased slightly with this restriction by age.

+Table 2.
+Summary statistics of ICD-9CM diagnosis and procedure codes for each cohort.